ROCm/rocprofiler-sdk/source/docs/tool_library_overview.md

 }
 ```

-Otherwise, rocprofiler will invoke the `finalize` callback via an `atexit` handler.
+Otherwise, the rocprofiler will invoke the `finalize` callback via an `atexit` handler.

 ## Agent Information